ysangkok/console-transit-trip-planner/README.md

 To build the Java program with RoboVM, clone this repo and launch `make`.

-Now you can find directions using `./javacmdlet/build/robovm/TripPlan <provider> <departure-location> <destination-location>`.
+Now you can find directions using e.g. `./javacmdlet/build/robovm/TripPlan "--time=5 hours from now" --provider=<provider> <departure-location> <destination-location>`.
 Because we use RoboVM, you do not need to wait for the JVM to launch, or have a daemon running.

 All feedback is very welcome!

 This is a sample of the output of the Groovy script.
 The Java output should be identical.

-    $ ./go.sh Bahn "DA Taunusplatz" "Vladivostok"
+    $ ./go.sh --provider=Bahn "DA Taunusplatz" "Vladivostok"
     BUS H -> Anne-Frank-Straße
     Sun 00:08	Taunusplatz
     Sun 00:21	Darmstadt Hauptbahnhof